A Guide to Psychology and its

 This means that meditation works in essentially the same way as woodworking.
 Remember the basic physiology of the sympathetic and parasympathetic nervous systems: relaxation works by encouraging the PNS to “turn off” the SNS arousal.
 A relaxing activity provides relief from an arousing activity simply because the arousal is turned off—or at least turned down.

 Note that this maxim applies also to medications.
-Although all medications work by different physiological processes, they all—prescribed (anxiolitics, such as valium), over-the-counter (such as alcohol), and street drugs (such as marijuana or heroin)—ultimately have the effect of influencing the SNS arousal to turn off.
+Although all medications work by different physiological processes, they all—prescribed (anxiolitics, such as Valium), over-the-counter (such as alcohol), and street drugs (such as marijuana or heroin)—ultimately have the effect of influencing the SNS arousal to turn off.

 Coping with Frustration: Psychological Counsels